 The Charles L. Hebner Memorial Scholarship was instituted in honor of Charles Hebner, former Speaker of State House of Representatives.
 The award is variable and can include full tuition, room, fees, board and books at the Delaware State University or the University of Delaware.

 This scholarship is only open to legal residents of Delaware, who are US citizens or eligible non- citizens.
 Additionally, the recipient has to be a high school senior ranking in the upper half of the class and needs a combined SAT score of 1000.
 Students also need to file the Free Application for Federal Student Aid, or FAFSA, to be considered eligible for this award.

 The scholarship judges applicants based on an essay of 1,000-1,200 words.
 Students can choose to write on one of three given topics.

 The Army Staff Sgt.
 Richard S. Eaton Jr., Scholarship was instituted to honor the memory of Staff Sgt.
 Eaton, who was a U. S. Army Counterintelligence operative and a Bronze Star recipient for his service during Operation Iraqi Freedom.
 He died in Ar Ramadi in Iraq in the year 2003.
-He also received the G. Knowlton Award from the Military Intelligence Corps Association for significant contribution towards promotion of Army Intelligence.
+He also received the G. Knowlton Award from the Military Intelligence Corps Association for a significant contribution towards the promotion of Army Intelligence.